DataFire/Integrations/integrations/generated/google_dfareporting/README.md

   * acceptsPublisherPaidPlacements `boolean`: Select only directory sites that accept publisher paid placements.
 This field can be left blank.
   * active `boolean`: Select only active directory sites.
 Leave blank to retrieve both active and inactive directory sites.
   * countryId `string`: Select only directory sites with this country ID.
-  * dfp_network_code `string`: Select only directory sites with this DFP network code.
+  * dfpNetworkCode `string`: Select only directory sites with this DFP network code.
   * ids `array`: Select only directory sites with these IDs.
   * maxResults `integer`: Maximum number of results to return.
   * pageToken `string`: Value of the nextPageToken from the previous result page.